Azure Resource Manager - Using secrets in ARM templates

 |

-You can deploy the above template to create a Key Vault by clicking on the Deploy To Azure button below.
+You can deploy the template above to create a Key Vault by clicking the Deploy To Azure button below.

-If you prefer Azure CLI, you can use the following commands to perform this template deployment.
+If you prefer the Azure CLI, you can run the following commands to deploy this template.

-To this extent, the above template can be modified to add a few more parameters to enable permission value specification.
+To this end, the template above can be modified to add a few more parameters to specify permission values.

 In this updated template, three additional parameters are added to gather key, secret, and certificate permissions.
-While there are default values for these parameters, you can provide updated set of permissions as an array during deployment time.
+While these parameters have default values, you can provide an updated set of permissions as an array during deployment.
 If you notice, there are additional resource properties as well added to the Key Vault resource definition.

-enabledForDeployment spcifies whether Azure virtual machines can retrieve the certificates from the key vault or not.
+enabledForDeployment specifies whether Azure virtual machines can retrieve certificates from the key vault.

 enabledForTemplateDeployment specifies whether Azure Resource Manager is allowed to retrieve secrets from the vault or not.

-For the architecture that you are building, both these properties need to be set to true
+For the architecture you are building, both properties must be set to true.

-You can try deploying this template by clicking on the Deploy to Azure button below.
+You can deploy this template by clicking the Deploy to Azure button below.

-Now, with this updated template you have a functional key vault that can be used to store secrets needed for other resource configurations.
+Now, with this updated template, you have a functional key vault that can store secrets used by other resource configurations.
 So, how do you use ARM templates to store secrets in a key vault?

 |